mjdyson/klipper-into-homeassistant/edit klipper file.md

 ![alt text](https://github.com/mjdyson/klipper-into-homeassistant/blob/main/images//formatted_json.png?raw=true)

-Here we can see that the hierarchy for `json_attributes_path` is a hierarchy that we can define using a period (dot) to include the next child.
+Here we can find the hiearchy for `json_attributes_path` We can define this using a period (dot) to include the next child.
-`json_attributes_path: "$.result.status.heaters"`
+Example: `json_attributes_path: "$.result.status.heaters"`

-We can also use the following attributes from **heaters** in another sensor
+We can also see the following attributes from **heaters** in another sensor
 * temperature_sensor raspberry_pi
 * heater_bed
 * extruder